bedardbrandon928/National-Unity-and-Prosperity-Act-NUPA/README.md

 **The first complete private-sector post-scarcity economic operating system.**

-Authored solely by Brandon Anthony Bedard (Policy Architect) between November 18, 2025 and February 26, 2026.
+Authored solely by **Brandon Anthony Bedard** (Policy Architect) between November 18, 2025 and February 26, 2026.

 ### What NUPA Is
-NUPA is a finished, ready-to-implement economic engine that solves four interlocking crises at zero taxpayer cost:
+NUPA is a finished, ready-to-implement economic engine that solves four interlocking crises at **zero taxpayer cost**:

 - Settles the 160-year 1865 Freedmen debt through private revenue
 - Restores genuine economic sovereignty to Tribal Nations